pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ##### Returns

-None.
+No return value.

 #### Restore

-Restores a subscription after an error without creating a new subscription.
+Recovers a subscription after an error without creating a new one.

 ##### Method(s)